-Former Navy SEAL Mark Frerichs is still missing since he was captured in January, after the Taliban claimed it did not have him in its custody.
+Former Navy diver Mark Frerichs is still missing since he was captured in January, after the Taliban claimed it did not have him in its custody.

 “We don’t have any information about the missing American,” said the Taliban’s political spokesman, Sohail Shaheen, the Associated Press reported.